meltoner/agrofelis/README.md

 ## Agrofelis Chassis Frame Design and Fabrication

 The [chassis frame design and fabrication document](components/vehicle-frame) focuses on the manufacturing details of the vehicle's frame.
-The frame houses and protects the 8kw power module with its LiFePO4 batteries, the electronics, the sensors and actuators of the unmanned vehicle.
+The frame houses and protects the 8 kw power module with its LiFePO4 batteries, the electronics, the sensors and actuators of the unmanned vehicle.
 The frame was implemented using a total of 7.35 meters of 20X20 mm regular square iron bars, it establishes key placeholders for mounting the detachable wheels, the protective covers and via its grid-like attachment points enables mounting anticipated tools, as well as future ones.
 The primary design considerations were footprint minimization, battery compartment protection, chassis rigidity, and ease of manufacture utilizing low-budget tools and readily available materials.

 The complete documentation of the Agrofelis chassis frame is provided below.